Frontline Toyota HiAce H30 6 Gen Campervan 2022 Review

 User-friendly compact campervan is perfect for first-time van lifers

-First-time RV buyers have flooded the market since the pandemic started, driven to road-going holiday escapes by repeated lockdowns and local and overseas travel restrictions.
+First-time RV buyers have flooded the market since the pandemic began, drawn to road-going holiday escapes by repeated lockdowns and travel restrictions.

-For those new to RV travel, nothing could be easier or safer to drive for long distances than a compact campervan, especially one based on the popular Toyota HiAce medium van, which doesn’t take up much more space on the road than a seven-seat SUV and is just as stress-free to drive and park.
+For those new to RV travel, nothing could be easier or safer to drive long distances than a compact Toyota HiAce camper, especially one based on the popular medium van that doesn’t take up much more road space than a seven-seat SUV and is just as stress-free to drive and park.

-Sydney-based campervan conversion specialist Frontline was one of the first to convert the latest HiAce van and remains one of few specialists in Australia to offer ‘turn key’ production versions of the top-selling Japanese medium van.
+Sydney-based Frontline campers were among the first to convert the latest HiAce and remain one of the few Australian specialists offering full ‘turn key’ production versions of this top-selling Japanese van.
+For nearly 35 years, Frontline campervans have been built with expert craftsmanship at the company’s Brookvale factory in northern Sydney.

 Ready to roll